Usage

 Returns:

-A Tensor of dimensions [shot, receiver, time] containing the receiver amplitudes recorded at the provided receiver locations, extracted from the background wavefield.
-If no receiver locations were specified then this Tensor will be empty.
+• bg_receiver_amplitudes: The receiver amplitudes recorded at the provided receiver locations, extracted from the background wavefield.

-A Tensor of dimensions [shot, receiver, time] containing the receiver amplitudes recorded at the provided receiver locations, extracted from the scattered wavefield.
-If no receiver locations were specified then this Tensor will be empty.
+• receiver_amplitudes: The receiver amplitudes recorded at the provided receiver locations, extracted from the scattered wavefield.

 Return type: